RoWan93182/WPwHgKtb66Y/4nmD_/8Qsq/pEnN/1q7IG/fault-tolerance_ez8p_1744037259.log.md

   - A policy builder can be created via `builder()`, ex: `RetryPolicy.builder()`.
   - `RetryPolicy` and `CircuitBreaker` can also be constructed with default values using `ofDefaults()`.
   - `Fallback` and `Timeout` offer additional factory methods for creating a a policy with only their required arguments, without using a builder, ex: `Timeout.of(Duration.ofSeconds(10))`.
 Optional arguments must be specified through a builder, ex: `Timeout.builder(duration).withInterrupt().build()`.
-  - Policy configuration is now accessible via a `policy.getConfig()`.

 #### RetryPolicy and CircuitBreaker